oracle/graal/substratevm/README.md

 ## License

-The Substrate VM is licensed under the [GPL 2 with Classpath exception](LICENSE.md).
+The Substrate VM is licensed under the GPL 2 with Classpath Exception.